To Be Announced: Group announcement and coalition announcement

-The logic CAL was a main focus of investigation in related works involving Galimullin \cite{Galimullin19,frenchetal:2019,GalimullinA17,GalimullinAA19}.
+The logic CAL was a main focus of investigation in various related works involving Rustam Galimullin \cite{Galimullin19,frenchetal:2019,GalimullinA17,GalimullinAA19}.
 They contain an axiomatization for CAL with an additional auxiliary operator bundling an announcement by agents in $G$ with a quantification over a announcement by agents not in $G$.
 This technical device then facilitates proving completeness for the axiomatization.
-We do not know of an axiomatization of CAL with only the coalition quantifiers $\caldia{!_A}$.